ysu1989/GraphQuestions/README.md

 ## GraphQuestions: A Characteristic-rich Question Answering Dataset

 This is the dataset described in the following EMNLP'16 paper.
-If you use GraphQuestions in your work, please cite:
+If you use this dataset in your work, please cite:

 ```
 @InProceedings {su2016graphquestions,